 Skip to main content

-The APIs tab lets you define external HTTP APIs directly in Agent Studio and reference and include them when you are building functions and flows. api-tab It provides:
+The APIs tab (under Configure in the Agent Studio sidebar) lets you define external HTTP APIs and reference them when building functions and flows. api-tab It provides:

 • A shared, inspectable API definition